BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/4-simpler-filters.md

 Canceling a sawtooth wave by applying a ``OneZero``-filter.
 You can see peaks at values where the sawtooth is not differentiable.
 ```

-This works so well because the rate of change of a sawtooth wave is constant almost everywhere.
+This cancelation works so well because the rate of change of a sawtooth wave is constant almost everywhere.

 The integral of one phase of a sine wave is zero.
 Consequently, by averaging the discrete signal to accomplish the respective sum will cancel out the sine wave, i.e., a specific frequency.